liveart/lajs-docker-compose/README.md

 1. Press `Ctrl+C` in the command line and wait for all service are stopped
 2. Close command line window

+OR

+1. Use this commands if you just closed command line window
+    ```sh
+    docker stop liveart_designer
+    docker stop liveart_admin_area
+    docker stop liveart_mongo
+    ```

 #### Demos Limitations
-1. All data will be loss after demos area closed
+1. All data will be loss after [demos are closed](https://docs.docker.com/storage/) (although not constantly)
     1. For production configuration please refer to [Production Configuration](PRODUCTION_USE.md)

 ### Embed LiveArt demo